Magical kenya

 Kenya isn’t just about safaris—its Indian Ocean coastline is home to some of the world’s most stunning beaches:

-- Diani Beach – Known for crystal-clear waters and white sandy beaches.
+- Diani Beach – Known for crystal-clear waters and white sandy beaches, a kenya must visit.

 - Watamu – A hidden gem with tropical vibes and incredible snorkeling spots.